Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 What Gets Mislabeled as Heroic Fantasy

-Understanding why games fail the heroic criteria is as useful as knowing which pass, because it reveals what players actually want compared to what heroic fantasy games deliver.
-Once you know the pattern, you can look at any “heroic fantasy” playtest doc or published game and predict, before you ever sit down to a campaign, whether the rules will eventually slide into something else instead.
+Knowing why some games fail the five-part test is just as helpful as knowing which ones pass.
+It shows what players really want compared to what heroic games offer.
+Once you understand the pattern, you can look at any “heroic fantasy” game and predict if the rules will hold up or slide into something else instead.

 Dragonbane markets itself as a classic fantasy adventure.
-But look closer, and skill advancement and survivability are decoupled: a veteran with 80% weapon skill is still physically fragile, because competence doesn’t translate into durability.
-That’s C3 failing.
-C4 fails for the same reason: nothing in the system caps how badly a single roll can go, so catastrophic luck hits everyone equally hard.
-It’s more of a crucible game than heroic design.
+But if you examine it closely, skill advancement and survivability are separate.
+Even a veteran with 80% weapon skill remains physically fragile, since being skilled doesn’t make you tougher.
+This is where C3 falls short.
+C4 also fails because the system doesn’t limit how bad a single roll can be, so everyone is vulnerable to terrible luck.
+The game is more like a crucible system than a heroic one.

 RuneQuest and Mythras are mythic Bronze Age epics, but mythic doesn’t mean survivable.
-They fail C1: a critical hit can maim or kill in a single exchange with no intervention window.
-They also fail C3 and C4.
-Rising skills only make you more competent, not more durable because a veteran warrior still bleeds out from the same lucky spear thrust that would kill a novice.
+They fail C1 because a critical hit can maim or kill instantly with no intervention window.
+C3 and C4 also fall short.
+Improving your skills makes you better at fighting, but not harder to kill—a veteran can die from the same lucky spear thrust as a beginner.

-Pathfinder for Savage Worlds carries an iconic heroic fantasy brand, but its math is still Savage Worlds.
+Pathfinder for Savage Worlds carries an iconic heroic fantasy brand, but its mechanics are still Savage Worlds.
 It passes C4 but fails C1.
-Bennies let you reroll, soak damage and blunt the worst outcomes, true.
-But Bennies are finite, and the wound system doesn’t scale with advancement.
-A single high-damage hit can push a Legendary hero from functional to Incapacitated in one step.
-It also fails C3: progression expands options but not survivability.
+Bennies let you reroll, soak damage, and avoid the worst results, but you only get so many, and the wound system doesn’t improve as you advance.
+One big hit can take a Legendary hero from healthy to incapacitated in a single moment.
+It also fails C3, since leveling up gives you more choices but doesn’t make you harder to kill.

-The One Ring presents a classic Tolkien-style adventure but its trajectory is not heroic; it fails C5.
-Shadow accumulates through normal play faster than Hope recovers, triggering Miserable states and semi-permanent Shadow Scars.
-Heroic moments are definitely possible, but the core loop runs the other direction.
+The One Ring presents a classic Tolkien-style adventure, but its trajectory is not heroic and fails C5.
+Shadow builds up during regular play faster than Hope can be restored, leading to Miserable states and lasting Shadow Scars.
+You can have heroic moments, but the core loop runs the other direction.

 Dungeon Crawl Classics fails C2.
-In DCC survival is a transaction with a permanent cost: the Turn Over the Body rule saves fallen characters at the price of 1 Stamina permanently, making each subsequent brush with death more dangerous.
-Spellcasters make this even worse through Corruption.
-DCC doesn’t restore you to baseline, it restores a slightly worse version.
+In DCC survival always comes with a permanent cost: the Turn Over the Body rule saves fallen characters at the price of 1 Stamina permanently, making each near-death experience riskier.
+Spellcasters add to this problem with Corruption.
+Instead of returning you to normal, DCC brings you back a little weaker each time.

 Heroic fantasy as a game structure is about whether the rules help keep protagonists effective, able to recover, and grow stronger.
 These mislabeled systems instead focus on surviving challenges, risky outcomes, and character strain over time.
 All are good designs, but they don’t sustain heroic play structurally.